 If the protein does not have a sterically accessible cysteine tag (cys-tag), then genetic engineering can be used to create a recombinant version of the protein with a single extra cysteine residue or tag for the purpose of immobilization.
 This scheme produces oriented covalent immobilization.
 Modify surface chemistry to provide carboxyl groups, then expose to EDC followed by Sulfo-NHS.
-5 Method 1 (silanizing Si with APTES) can be used to modify DNA & surface to provide carboxyl groups.
-Proteins 1-Ethyl-3-[3-dimethylaminopropyl]carbodiimide hydrochloride (EDC) and N-hydroxysulfosuccinimide (Sulfo- NHS) together are used to couple carboxyl groups to amine groups to form stable amide bonds.
+Method 1 (silanizing Si with APTES) can be used to modify DNA & surface to provide carboxyl groups.
+5 Proteins 1-Ethyl-3-[3-dimethylaminopropyl]carbodiimide hydrochloride (EDC) and N-hydroxysulfosuccinimide (Sulfo- NHS) together are used to couple carboxyl groups to amine groups to form stable amide bonds.

 Table 3 provides a list of bio-affinity based immobilization techniques.
 In bio-affinity-based techniques bonding is non-covalent.
 Consequently, surfaces can be cleaned and reused.
 Using these techniques only makes economic sense if the cost of replacing surfaces outweighs the cost of the reagents and supplies required for manufacture, cleaning and reuse.
-Target Technique 1 DNA & Proteins DNA and proteins are immobilized by exploiting biotin-avidin affinity.
-The probe must be biotinylated, and the surface must be coated with avidin or vice versa.
-Biotin is commonly known as vitamin H or B7.
-Avidin, a water-soluble glycoprotein, remains stable under a wide pH range & has strong affinity for biotin.
-Each avidin can bind up to four biotin molecules.
-The binding of biotin to nitro-avidin (a chemically modified version of avidin) can be dissociated by raising the pH > 10.
-This allows the surface to be reused without denaturing the protein (56).
-2 DNA & Proteins DNA and proteins are immobilized by exploiting biotin- streptavidin affinity.
-Similar to biotin-avidin affinity.
-Streptavidin's affinity to biotin is not as strong as avidin's, but it aggregates less, and has a lower tendency than biotin to bind non-specifically.
+Target Technique DNA and proteins are immobilized by exploiting biotin-avidin 1 affinity.
+The probe must be biotinylated, and the surface DNA & must be coated with avidin or vice versa.
+Biotin is commonly known as vitamin H or B7. • Avidin, a water-soluble glycoprotein, remains stable under a wide pH range & has strong affinity for biotin.
+Each avidin TIOLEINS can bind up to four biotin molecules. • The binding of biotin to nitro-avidin (a chemically modified version of avidin) can be dissociated by raising the pH > 10.
+This allows the surface to be reused without denaturing the protein (56) .
+DNA and proteins are immobilized by exploiting biotin- streptavidin affinity.
+DNA & Similar to biotin-avidin affinity.
+2 Proteins • Streptavidin's affinity to biotin is not as strong as avidin's, but it aggregates less, and has a lower tendency than biotin to bind non-specifically.
 Nitro-streptavidin can also be created (56).
-3 Part 1: Use a recombinant protein probe with a His-tage exposed to give steric access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to bind with nitrilotriacetic access to its active site(s).
-Part 2: Modify surface to its active site(s).
-The bond can be broken using imidazole (57).
-The His-tage is a proprietary tag.
-It consists of 2 to 6 histidine amino a residues which have been together have a strong affir for Zn2+, Cu2+, Ni2+ and Co2+ ions.
-Genetic modification used to tag the protein.
+Recombinant proteins or DNA cross- linked to metal ions Part 1: Use a recombinant protein probe with a His-tagTM exposed to give steric access to its active site(s).
+Part 2: Modify surface to bind with nitrilotriacetic acid, expose to Zn^{2+} , Cu^{2+} , Ni^{2+} or Co^{2+} ions, followed by exposure 3 to the probe. • The bond can be broken using imidazole (57) .
+The His-tag [TM] is a proprietary tag.
+It consists of 2 to 6 histidine amino acid residues which have been together have a strong affinity for Zn^{2+} , Cu^{2+} , Ni^{2+} and Co^{2+} ions.
+Genetic modification is used to tag the protein.